Jaydenjc/CS-Portfolio/README.md

 # Jayden Cooper CS Portfolio
 - This is a computer science/information systems portfolio, where various programming languages are displayed such as
-- HTML, JavaScript, Java, Python and SQL.
+- HTML, JavaScript, Java, Swift, Python, and MySQL.
 - In addition to progamming langues, UI design mockups, user stories and other information system design elements are displayed.

 **SupportingCulture:**